 He told me that he hoped his family would receive the insurance settlement and forgive him his perceived failure as a father and husband.
 When I asked him what had saved his life, he told me that his daughter had called at the crucial moment—just as he was getting ready to leave his car with a stool and rope in hand.

-Before I began listening to stories about people’s darkest secrets, I believed that people were generally good.
 From all of these people, I’ve learned to think differently about love, family, and well-being.
 But the stories I’ve heard in the last year have also made me question beliefs that I’d once taken for granted.
 Before I began listening to stories about people’s darkest secrets, I believed that people were generally good; that it was human instinct to help others in need; that the world was basically a fair place.

 My conversations with strangers have shown me that the world is full of suffering, and that it afflicts people indiscriminately.
 There’s no Santa rewarding good people with presents and punishing bad ones with coal.
 I’ve met good people who have gone through far more anguish than could be considered fair.
 I’ve also met people who have caused others a great deal of pain without facing retribution.
 Fairness, in short, has nothing to do with it.

-As an unhappy loner, Scrooge thought that anyone filled with joy when Christmas rolled around was a fool.
 So Scrooge’s famous exclamation Bah!
 Humbug! wasn’t just grouchy nonsense.
 He was actually calling out the pretense of the entire holiday season—a time to willfully ignore real problems while we attempt to shop ourselves into feelings of happiness and joy.
 The word humbug refers to “something designed to deceive and mislead.”
 As an unhappy loner, Scrooge thought that anyone filled with joy when Christmas rolled around was a fool.

 In an increasingly commercial season that many find stressful, painful and alienating for any number of reasons, a lot of us can probably relate.
 For Christmas outsiders, the holidays are not a reminder of how much we have to be grateful for, but of all that’s missing from our lives.